All Episodes

 Great to hear from you.

-Hello Mark I I enjoy listening to you.
+I I enjoy listening to you.

-I think you're a great fill in, okay?
+I think you're a great fill-in, okay?

 Thank you.

-My point is on this debate that they had last night, I I really feel that Obama won that debate.
+My point is on this debate that they had last night, I really feel that Obama won that debate.

 The American people have seen enough of Congress fighting and bickering back and forth.

-W we don't want to see that.
+We don't want to see that.

-We want to see what are you gonna do and the moderators are asking the wrong questions but I think the Republicans are missing a great opportunity to cover what the mainstream media will not cover with Obama and let the American people know what's going on with our tax dollars with this solar and green energy fast and furious that that we've got Marxists that's been appointed as czars.
+But I think the Republicans are missing a great opportunity to cover what the mainstream media will not cover with Obama and let the American people know what's going on with our tax dollars with this solar and green energy, fast and furious, that we've got Marxists that's been appointed as czars.

-It's a great opportunity to expand on that and say if I'm the president, this will not happen.
+It's a great opportunity to expand on that and say, if I'm the president, this will not happen.

 So I think we're missing the mark there.

-No, I think you're absolutely right Pete and one of the worst things, I mean it was enjoyable in a kind of uh vaudevillian knockabout way, but when uh Perry and Romney were sniping back and forth at each other uh in that uh in in that exchange, the the focus is all on them.
+And one of the worst things, I mean, it was enjoyable in a kind of vaudevillian knockabout way, but when Perry and Romney were sniping back and forth at each other in that exchange, the focus is all on them.

 The half trillion dollars doesn't exist.